Last updated: July 24, 2020

 Governor Hutchinson has not issued a formal moratorium (but may consider one if necessary), citing circumstances that are creating a “practical moratorium,” as courts and process server businesses are closed.

-Governor Newsom announced a ban on the enforcement of evictions for renters affected by COVID-19, enacting a state-wide moratorium, to remain in effect through May 31.
+Governor Newsom announced a ban on the enforcement of evictions for renters affected by COVID-19, enacting a state-wide moratorium, to remain in effect through May 31st.
+Governor Newsom has given local governments the option to extend these protections through September 2020.

 - Tenants must provide written notice to their landlord within 7 days of rent being due